ezdapps/frontend/README.md

 - **networks.networkID** - Unique identificator that is imprinted in all transactions.
 Refer to the configuration of your go-apla instance
 - **networks.fullNodes** - Prebuilt list of URLs that will be used for synchronization
 - **networks.socketUrl** - Optional parameter that overrides Centrifugo connection endpoint.
 Default: provided by go-apla configuration
+- **networks.txViewerUrl** - Optional parameter that is used to generate a link to transaction viewer.
+Receives {txhashes} template parameter and must not include a protocol scheme
 - **networks.activationEmail** - Optional parameter that will be shown to a user when there are no active endpoints to log in.
 Used for KYC
 - **networks.enableDemoMode** - When set to true, will enable authorization using the guest key
 - **networks.disableSync** - Optional parameter that disables synchronization of the full nodes.
 Unsafe, use with caution